Sheeper23/palo-alto-case-2/README.md

 ### Test Data Generation

 I chose to create synthetic transaction data using `data/generate_test_data.py`.
-This is because:
+This is because of:
 1. **Testing Control**: I could intentionally create specific edge cases that I thought of
 2. **No External Dependencies**: No licensing or copyright concerns